 As a generic secondary special school, Ravenscliffe provides education for students aged 11 to 19 years with clearly identified special educational needs.
 Students are referred to Ravenscliffe by Calderdale Council and it is they who place pupils here.
 Parents and carers who may be considering Ravenscliffe as a suitable placement for their child should contact Calderdale Children and Young People’s Services first to discuss a possible placement.
-Details of how to contact the admissions team can be found here.
+The Calderdale SEND Admissions Team can be contacted on the following number: 01422 394 141.

 A preliminary visit to the school can be made after contacting the Headteacher to arrange a suitable date and time.
 General ‘open’ visits are scheduled once per half term to minimise disruption to the curriculum and students’ learning.

 Transfer from other schools

 Each year the majority of our new Y7 students transfer from Calderdale's primary special schools to Ravenscliffe at the end of Year 6.
 In addition, students may be admitted to Ravenscliffe from a variety of other schools, which include mainstream primary or secondary schools.
 In such cases, it is anticipated that a representative from Ravenscliffe will have the opportunity to visit the student at school before transfer.
 Students may also transfer from other schools into the Ravenscliffe@SpringHall Centre at the end of Y11 to benefit from personalised education courses to help them develop independence and social skills.
 Pupils transferring into Year 7 from the primary special schools are afforded the opportunity to participate in an extended transition programme, including supported visits to the school during the spring and summer term of Year 6.
 Liaison will take place between the feeder school, Calderdale’s Children and Young People’s Services and Ravenscliffe to ensure that all relevant information has been transferred and the transition experience is positive and successful for students, parents and carers.